The Majority of People Are Not Introverts or Extroverts

 Introverts and extroverts exist, but they're exceptions and face disadvantages.

 Posted Oct 06, 2017

-The terms introvert and extrovert were devised by Carl Jung in the 1920s.
+The terms "introvert" and "extrovert" were devised by Carl Jung in the 1920s.
 They've since adopted a prominent, if not undying, life of their own.
-They're the cornerstone of Myers-Briggs and one of the Big Five traits.
+They're the cornerstone of Myers-Briggs personality inventory and one of the Big Five traits.
 Most simply, Jung conceived of introverts as drawing energy from being alone, while extroverts draw it from their surroundings and relationships.

 After taking some personality tests in college, I decided I was an introvert.
 But then I noticed that the more I saw myself as an introvert, the more introverted I became.
 At 18, I thought I was the life of the party.
 By 25, I had almost convinced myself that I was psychologically incapable of speaking in public.

 "Self-as-story" tendencies are associated with reduced well-being, particularly if those self-conceptualizations are negative.
 Fixed mindsets are correlated with reduced performance, as well as lower self-esteem, creativity, resilience, and self-awareness.

 Still worse is that these stories about ourselves aren't true.